So, How's It Really: I Wore A Bird On My Head Like Carrie Bradshaw

-Remember in early quar-quar when that 5000 character personality test came out and everyone was shook?
+Remember in early quar-quar when that 5000 character personality test came out and everyone was shook at their results?
 I spent most of early quarantine reckoning with the fact that, according to that test, I am a Carrie Bradshaw, albeit a very reluctant one.

-As a Black, single, fashionable, self-absorbed, gorgeous, thin writer in New York City, you can see why I ran from this label like the plague.
+As a Black, single, fashionable, self-absorbed, gorgeous, thin, obnoxiously vain writer in New York City, you can see why I ran from this label like the plague.
 I made it even worse when I shared my results with a casting agent for a reality show whose eyes lit up at that label — so as you can see, I had a lot to overcome.
 And I think I have, but I’ve also accepted that when I tell people I’m a writer in New York, people tend to say, “Oh, like Carrie Bradshaw,” as if New York has never given the world any other writers, ever.
 Joan Didion and Nora Ephron, who?

 Advertisement